Sample roll-out

 For players approaching Yeet Dice with a Martingale plan, the answer is the same as for every other brand: the strategy has a small probability of large losses that dominates the expected-value math.
 Yeet's newer-brand context does not change this.

-We tested Dice at all 10 brands in our audit set during the most recent cycle.
+We tested Dice at all 10 brands in operator coverage during the most recent cycle.
 The Yeet Dice build is structurally consistent with the standard implementations:

 | Brand | Verified Dice house edge | Notable feature | Catalogue position |